-The Co-Chairs of Governors can be contacted directly at email@example.com
+The Chair of Governors can be contacted directly at email@example.com

 Parent Governor Forums

-We invite current parents and carers of children at the school to join us at parent / governor forums.
+We invite current parents of the school to join us at parent / governor forums.
 Our forum of 2021/22 was held virtually on Mon 18th Oct 2021 and the presentation is available here

 The Trust's directors have specific responsibilities for defined aspects of governance across all the schools in the group, namely, Strategic Management, Curriculum and some co-ordinated administrative functions.
 They set the ethos and vision for the Trust, hold the title to the land the schools are on, employ the staff and are the contracting party for services that serve more than one school in the group (catering, ICT, etc).
 The Trust's directors have appointed a Chief Executive Officer, who is the Accounting Officer for the Trust, a Finance Director, and a Chief Operations Officer.
 HR and Legal services are outsourced to an external provider.

 The directors have delegated certain functions for each school to a local governing body.
 The Chairs of the local governing bodies are also directors of the MAT.

 You can see an organogram showing how the Trust relates to the local governing bodies here and read the Terms of Reference, which set out the relationship between the Trust, the local governing bodies and the head teachers, here.